AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

     > NOTE: These items are created from the Databricks solution and include the association confidence level as compared from one movie to another movie.

-## Exercise 4: Complete and deploy Web App and Function Apps (Association Rules)
+## Exercise 4: Complete and deploy Web App and Function App (Association Rules)

 **Duration**: 30 minutes